Tempered AI Assessment

 Sources 1

-Advanced Context Engineering for AI Agents
+Advanced Context Engineering for Coding Agents

 Introduces the Research → Plan → Implement workflow for AI-assisted development.
 Key insight: reviewing plans is higher leverage than reviewing code.
 The workflow explicitly clears context between phases to maintain focus and quality.